 The Chapel Choir

 Fitzwilliam College Chapel Choir features at the college's formal dinners and events when they perform a sung grace freshly composed by each Senior Organ Scholar in turn.
 They also regularly perform in concert where they are able to explore repertoire beyond the Chapel genre.
-The choir has undertaken several overseas tours to Italy, Spain, The Netherlands and France.
-In March 2006 the choir recorded its first CD, Songs on the Hill, covering a range of music from both sacred and secular repertoire, and a follow-up CD of Christmas carols was released, with a further disc due in 2015.
+In March 2006 the choir recorded its first CD, Songs on the Hill, covering a range of music from both sacred and secular repertoire, and a follow-up CD of Christmas carols was released, with a further disc recorded in 2013.

 The music sung in Chapel covers a wide variety of genres, from Renaissance motets to contemporary works.
 The Director of Music Katharine Parton is always keen to hear from composers who are interested in submitting scores, both secular and sacred, for performance.